 - Take notes in shorthand or use a stenotype or shorthand machine that prints letters on a paper tape.

 - File a legible transcript of records of a court case with the court clerk’s office.

 - Record depositions and other proceedings for attorneys.

 - Record verbatim proceedings of courts, legislative assemblies, committee meetings, and other proceedings, using computerized recording equipment, electronic stenograph machines, or stenomasks.

-Court Reporters state the following job skills are important in their day-to-day work.
+When polled, Court Reporters say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.